 SaaS data breaches, unfortunately, are a common occurrence.
 Moreover, these incidents are growing year by year, with the financial cost for affected businesses rising accordingly.
 You can face the threat by taking simple actions to improve your resilience:

-• Activate security protections such as MFA: This is an effective defense against many kinds of speculative and opportunist attacks, but it remains underused.
+- Activate security protections such as MFA: This is an effective defence against many kinds of speculative and opportunist attacks, but it remains underused.

 Try Rewind today to start protecting your mission-critical SaaS data.
 Recover quickly from mistakes, mitigate data loss risks, and complete restorations in minutes by setting up automated backups for the third-party platforms you depend on.